-Assessment and training materials are thoroughly (peer) reviewed by experts of the Toolkit Working Group, following the process and criteria determined by the Working Group and approved by the Board.
+Assessment and training materials are thoroughly (peer) reviewed by experts of the Toolbox Working Group, following the process and criteria determined by the Working Group and approved by the Board.

 AMEA members have access to these materials through AMEA, in accordance with their membership level and type and specified intellectual property agreements.
 Members are provided with a direct contact to understand how to access and use the approved materials, as well as master trainers' and coaches' availability.

 AMEA envisions a vibrant market ecosystem where farmer organizations are professional partners in supply chains.
 High-quality assessment methods and training materials that are aligned with a recognised set of guidelines for professional farmer organizations, can help identify the right smallholder farmer partners.
 This gives market actors and financial institutions the confidence to partner with farmer organizations who meet commonly accepted guidelines of professionalism and in turn, gives farmer organizations better access to market opportunities.
 Assessments also identify where training and coaching is needed for farmer organizations - a crucial first step towards professionalization.

 To complement the AMEA toolkit, AMEA has a database of qualified trainers and coaches, who can deliver high-quality training and coaching tailored to farmer organizations’ needs and in accordance to the core capacities of the IWA global guidelines.
 These trainers and coaches are experienced in using the AMEA-approved assessment tools and training programs and come recommended by other members.

 Trainers and coaches benefit by finding a higher number of assignments, by improving on the delivery of high-quality support to FOs and by being recognized for their expertise and performance.